rachel170/tp/docs/DeveloperGuide.md

 * Exposes an unmodifiable `ObservableList<Flashcard>` that can be 'observed'.
 This list is to show the cards that are being reviewed in the review page of the Ui.
 * Exposes an unmodifiable `ObservableList<Deck>` that can be 'observed'.
 This list shows the list of decks in the home page of the Ui.
 * Does not depend on any of the other three components.
+* The Tag of each Flashcard refers to which Deck the Flashcard belongs to.
+* FlashNotes will handle the association between Tag and Deck.

 --------------------------------------------------------------------------------------------------------------------